s-thom/ourflags.lgbt/content/flags/transgender.md

 1999, and flew it in the Phoenix Pride Parade the next year.

-The blue and pink stripes represent the colors generally given to baby boys and girls, respectively, with the white stripe representing those who do not identify with the gender binary.
+The blue and pink stripes represent the colors generally given to baby boys and girls, respectively, with the white stripe representing those who are transitioning or do not identify with the gender binary.
 The flag's colors are mirrored vertically so that it is correct no matter which way it is flown.

 ## Variations